This is exactly what our School aims for through coordinated actions such as:

 5th Scientific Field

-It is commonly accepted that young people are constantly confronted with a constantly changing working environment (internal and external).
+It is widely known that young people are confronted with a constantly changing working environment (internal and external).

-The aim is for rapid developments and constant challenges to become quickly perceived and to become a significant added value for all.
+Our aim is for rapid developments and constant challenges to become quickly perceived in order to become a significant added value for all.

-Today’s conditions for economic and social development are competitiveness and innovation.
-Concepts, such as sustainable-sustainable development, fair trade, social economy, e-business, etc., are integrated into the assets of societies worldwide.
+Competitiveness and innovation are today’s challenges for economic and social development.
+Concepts such as sustainable development, fair trade, social economy, e-business, etc., are adopted by societies worldwide.

 But how fast does the actual integration of the above concepts into Greek reality actually happen?
 Are we not flexible enough?

-We can say that flexibility is now considered a necessary resource for every student, every employee, each productive-economic unit, so that any change will be a new challenge, a new comparative advantage.
+Flexibility is now considered a necessary asset for every student, every employee, each productive-economic unit, so that any change will become a new challenge, a new comparative advantage.

 By saying flexibility we mean: